Tourism for Everyone

 Message from Event Patron

-The UAE has placed the comfort and care of People of Determination as a core pillar of our community’s wellbeing.
-In line with the vision of our leadership to be amongst the friendliest countries in the world for People of Determination we are pleased to host the second edition of DATIS, to showcase how we have made our cities more accessible and enjoyable for millions of tourists with disabilities from around the world.
+The UAE has placed the comfort and care of People of Determination as a core pillar of its community’s wellbeing.
+In line with the vision of our leadership to be amongst the friendliest countries in the world for People of Determination, we are pleased to host Dubai Accessible Travel and Tourism International Summit (DATTIS), to showcase how we have made our cities more accessible and enjoyable for millions of tourists with disabilities from around the world.

 Our Partners in Success